kubernetes/website/content/en/docs/contribute/review/reviewing-prs.md

 #### Website

 - Did this PR change or remove a page title, slug/alias or anchor link?
-If so, is there a possibility of broken links as a result of this PR?
+If so, are there broken links as a result of this PR?
+Is there another option, like changing the page title without changing the slug?
 - Does the PR introduce a new page?
 If so:
   - Is the page using the right [page template](/docs/contribute/style/page-templates/) and associated Hugo tags?
   - Does the page appear correctly in the section's side navigation (or at all)?